pipetcpt/pipetapps/content/project/mm-risk/index.md

 date = 2009-08-28T00:00:00

 # Project summary to display on homepage.
-summary = "Multiple myeloma prediction based on score system"
+summary = "Multiple myeloma prediction tool based on Korea nationwide cohort data"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`